Hero background

 Why participate

-Learn farming hands-on
+Learn farming on the ground

-Learn farming hands-on
+Learn farming on the ground

-Experience community daily life
+See everyday community life

-Experience community daily life
+See everyday community life

 The Weekly Program